 On 14 June 1916, Thomas married Jessie Maude McDonald.
 Thomas described himself as of full age, a widower and compositor of 22 The Cottages, Rosendale Road

-(Norwood, London).
+(same address as in 1911).
 Jessie was also of full age (she was born in the last quarter of 1874), a spinster of 21 Carver Road, Herne Hill.
 There were several witnesses:

 including Henry Richard McDonald (Jessie's father) and Ronald McDonald (her brother).
 The wedding took place at Holy Trinity Church, Tulse Hill, London.

 Wedding of Thomas Minter and Jessie McDonald, 1916